-The Cheerleading Coach From That Splits Video Was Fired From Another School For The Same Thing
+Coach Who Oversaw Teen Cheerleaders Being Forced Into Splits Is Fired

-Denver police detectives spent Thursday evening interviewing cheerleaders at a local high school as part of an investigation into footage of a coach forcing screaming girls into painful splits as it emerged the same coach was fired from another Colorado school for the same conduct.
+The decision came after it emerged the same coach, Ozell Williams, had been fired from another Colorado school for the same conduct.

-Four of the East High School cheerleaders also met with a medical examiner on Thursday evening to assess injuries sustained during their training sessions with coach Ozell Williams, according to a parent.
+"What is shown in the videos is extraordinarily distressing," Denver Public Schools (DPS) Superintendent Tom Boasber said in a statement.
+"At that time, the decision should have been made to terminate the employment of the coach and, I believe, to report what was observed on the video to police."

-Footage emerged Wednesday of one of the girls, 13-year-old Ally Wakefield, screaming in agony as Williams and her fellow cheerleaders held her in the splits position during a June 6 training session.
+Footage emerged Wednesday of one of the girls, 13-year-old Ally Wakefield, screaming in agony as Williams and her fellow cheerleaders held her in the splits position during a June 6 training session for East High School.

 "No, no, no, no, no!
 I can't!"
 Wakefield cries in the video, which was first published by Denver NBC affiliate KUSA.
 "Please stop.
 Please stop.
 Please stop."